Moodhunter34/To-Do-List-Web-Application/README.md

+Coverage: src/main/java 93%

+# Project Title
+To-do List Web Application(TDL)

 # Introduction

-This repository contains code used for the delivery of Spring Boot for the 21JANSDET2 cohort.
+This repository contains code for the Todo- List Project List for QA.

 ## How to run the application without compiling to a jar file